joymon/openshift-demo/README.md

-> OpenShift removed their freemium plan.
-Now all the plans are paid with time restricted free trial.So this repo is more maintained.
+> This repo was created when OpenShift had their freemium plan.
+It was helping to host small non-critical services.
+But now they removed freemium plan and all the plans are paid with time restricted free trial.So this repo is more maintained.

 <!-- toc -->